Azure/apim-lab/apim-lab/4-policyExpressions/index.md

 ### Getting Started - Frontend/Inbound/Outbound/Backend

-Select an API (e.g. *Color*).
+Select an API (e.g. *Colors*).
 Policy can be configured for *Inbound processing*, *Backend*, and *Outbound processing*.
 Most commonly, policies are applied in the *Inbound processing* section.
 Select the pencil icon to visually edit any section or the `</>` code brackets to edit the underlying XML.
 The configuration can be scoped to the API (All operations) or to an individual operation.

 The *Frontend* section allows for editing of the OpenAPI / Swagger definition.